tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap2.md

 }
 ```

-If you run the code now, you will see that the code will compile and run.
-However, if you enter a
+If you run the code now, you will see that the code `will` compile and run.

-non-numeric value, the code will panic.
-We can fix this by using the `match` expression to handle
+However, we can still type an alphabet and get away with it.
+We can fix the input to be only numbers
-the `Result` type returned by the `parse` method.
-The `parse` method returns a `Result` type.
-The
+by using the `Result` type returned by the `parse` method.
+The `Result` is of type `enum` and can have
+two values: `Ok` and `Err`.

+*Points to remember*:

-`Result` type is an `enum` that can have two values: `Ok` and `Err`.
-The `Ok` variant of the `Result`
+1) The `Ok` variant of the `Result` type means that the operation was successful
-type means that the operation was successful, and the `Err` variant of the `Result` type means that
+2) The `Err` variant of the `Result` type means that the operation failed.
-the operation failed.
-The `parse` method will return the `Ok` variant of the `Result` type if the
+3) The `parse` method will return the `Ok` variant of the `Result` type if the
 conversion was successful, and will return the `Err` variant of the `Result` type if the conversion
 failed.
-We can use the `match` expression to handle the `Result` type returned by the `parse` method.
+4) We can use the `match` expression to handle the `Result` type returned by the `parse` method.
 If the `parse` method returns the `Ok` variant of the `Result` type, we will assign the value that
 is inside the `Ok` variant to the `guess` variable.
 If the `parse` method returns the `Err` variant
 of the `Result` type, we will print the error message that is inside the `Err` variant to the console.

+With these points, we can change the code as follows:

 ```rust
 use std::io;